akdukaan/protectthepublic/README.md

 # Protect the Public
-Final Project for CSDS 290
+Final Project for CSDS 290 </br>
-Created by: Kaan Akduman, Jack Dunne, Yadira Gonzalez, and Collin Shannon
+Developed by: Kaan Akduman, Jack Dunne, Yadira Gonzalez, and Collin Shannon